 Also, consuming a diet that’s high in fibre is necessary to maintaining a healthy digestive system.
-High fibre whole grains can be found in foods including brown rice, wholegrain breads and pastas to name a few.
+High fibre whole grains can be found in foods including brown rice, wholegrain bread and pasta to name a few.
 When you go grocery shopping, read the labels and make choices based on the foods with the highest fibre.

-Unfortunately too many people don’t consume enough calcium rich foods which is essential for healthy bones.
-If you’re dairy intolerant or don’t like dairy foods, there are other varieties of food that are calcium rich.
+Unfortunately, too many people don’t consume enough calcium-rich foods which are essential for healthy bones.
+If you’re dairy intolerant or don’t like dairy foods, there are other varieties of food that are calcium-rich.
 Foods including leafy green vegetables, tofu, nuts, seeds and fish all contain calcium too.
 Older women and men need to consume approximately 1300mg of calcium daily.
-Although calcium is important, it’s always best to opt for the low fat options once you’ve reach adulthood.
+Although calcium is important, it’s always best to opt for low-fat options once you’ve reached adulthood.

 Finally, and of no less importance, it’s always important to stay well hydrated.
 Drink lots of water unless your doctor has told you not to due to a health condition.

-In most cases you don’t need to add salt to your diet either, as you usually get enough salt from natural foods that you consume.
-But if you’re eating packaged foods, make a habit of reading the food labels and choose the foods with the lowest sodium content.
+In most cases, you don’t need to add salt to your diet either, as you usually get enough salt from natural foods that you consume.
+But if you’re eating packaged foods, make a habit of reading the food labels and choosing the foods with the lowest sodium content.

-Recently in the media there’s been focus on the dangers of a high sugar diet.
-In order to reduce your sugar intake, avoid sugary drinks, cordials, sugar rich desserts, and all other foods that are high in sugar.
+Recently in the media, there’s been a focus on the dangers of a high sugar diet.
+In order to reduce your sugar intake, avoid sugary drinks, cordials, sugar-rich desserts, and all other foods that are high in sugar.

-Finally it’s a good idea to limit your alcohol intake, or avoid alcohol all together if you can.
+Finally, it’s a good idea to limit your alcohol intake or avoid alcohol altogether if you can.
 Healthy ageing is all about balance after all.

-As you get older there are many factors that impact on our diet.
+As you get older there are many factors that impact our diet.
 Some people have a very limited budget.
 Others don’t have much of an appetite and lack energy too.
-Whatever the reason, here’s some ideas to help you with your diet.
+Whatever the reason, here are some ideas to help you with your diet:

 Even though you might not be as thirsty as you get older, it is still really important to remain hydrated.
-A lot of people really struggle to drink enough water, but rest assure that you can get enough fluid by consuming a number of liquids.
+A lot of people really struggle to drink enough water, but rest assured that you can get enough fluid by consuming a number of liquids.
 Try adding an extra cup of tea to your diet.
-Even water based coffee could be an option.
+Even water-based coffee could be an option.
 Many people like the bubbles of soda water and find it easier to drink.
-And reduced fat milk is good option for hydration as well as calcium.
+And reduced-fat milk is a good option for hydration as well as calcium.
 Drinking enough fluids will keep you hydrated, maintain your blood volume, and help you to digest food.

-Older people are more prone to Osteoperosis.
+Older people are more prone to Osteoporosis.
 It’s really important to look after your bones at all stages of life.
-By consuming the recommended amounts of calcium rich foods as you age, you have a better chance of maintaining healthy bones.
+By consuming the recommended amounts of calcium-rich foods as you age, you have a better chance of maintaining healthy bones.
 This is around 1300mg for older people.
 Adding exercise into the mix will also aid your bone health.

-For some older people they find it difficult to maintain a healthy weight, and are often under-weight.
+Some older people find it difficult to maintain a healthy weight and are often underweight.
 If this is you, it might sound crazy to suggest that you should stop eating certain foods that you’ve always enjoyed.
 If you’ve lost weight without trying to as you’ve gotten older, It’s a good idea to visit your G.P. to talk about your health status.
 Meeting your nutritional needs is important at any age and your G.P. can start the process of helping you to reach your daily nutritional requirements.

 By carefully planning your weekly meals you’ll significantly reduce waste.
 By reducing your time in the kitchen you’ll be more likely to cook too, so opt for simple and healthy recipes.
 And foods are always cheaper if you buy them in bulk.
 Consider cooking up a big pot of casserole or Chicken Cacciatore, and freeze the leftovers for another day, always remembering to store food safely.